UsabilitySoft/request-multiple-urls/README.md

 });
 ```
 ___
-## To test
+## To Test

-There are tests to check main function works correctly these should be elaborated on but in the interest of time...
+There are two simple tests to check that the main function works correctly these could/should be elaborated on but in the interest of time...

+`npm install`

 `npm run test`